Docker

 Preserving Docker data

-By default, Mint deletes all data related to Docker at the end of a task.
+By default, RWX deletes all data related to Docker at the end of a task.
 If you want to preserve the images you have pulled or the volumes used by your containers, you can specify docker: preserve-data.
 This is very useful for pulling and caching images ahead of the task that actually uses them:

 tasks: